 Steve Holland (department head)

-The economics program emphasizes the role of economics in monetary policy, social issues, and commerce.
-Students can select from two plans of study.
+Students can select from two plans of economic study.
+Both plans emphasize ways that the techniques and principles of economics can be used to improve problem-solving and creative reasoning skills.
 Plan 1 emphasizes quantitative skills including calculus.
 Plan 2 combines the study of economics with the field of political science.
 Students should consult with an economics faculty member to plan their program of study.
 A minor in economics is also offered.

 Required for the major: